Good web design happens when you focus on the individual user.

 Turn to software for help.

-We use software a lot, and we love it.
 When it comes to developing applications that are forward-thinking and accessible, we’re complete rubbish, but we’re friends with a lot of companies that are amazing at delivering the exact applications we need.
 If you’re still depending on in-house programmers to keep your website running, chances are you’re falling behind while businesses that utilize products like Hubspot or WordPress are keeping up nicely (and paying less).
 It’s time to move on from the idea of “custom website design” and embrace the wide array of amazing and innovative platforms we have available now.

 It may only take 2 doctors or 3 blondes to change a lightbulb, but how many Wayposters does it take to build a website?
 A village.
 It takes a village.